 - Applicants must demonstrate a genuine interest in Ras Al Khaimah, the United Arab Emirates, and the broader Gulf region.

-The target work schedule for 2021 internships is from May 2021 until August 2021.
-The Foundation is flexible within this period, and may adapt a particular intern’s work term based on its program needs and the intern’s needs.
+The Foundation is flexible on its internship schedule and will adapt a particular intern’s work term based on its program needs and the intern’s needs.
 Applicants should indicate any schedule preferences or constraints.

 Students are strongly encouraged to visit their university career centers for resources on writing professional resumes, cover letters, and personal statements.

-In order to apply for 2021 Internship through the Al Qasimi Foundation, applicants will need to complete the online application form and send all required documents to firstname.lastname@example.org.
+In order to apply for an Internship through the Al Qasimi Foundation, applicants will need to complete the online application form.
 Applications are considered on a rolling basis, so earlier applicants may receive preference.
-However, applications must be received no later than Feb 15.

 Only applications that follow these instructions will be considered for open internship positions.

-- A resume outlining educational background, research experience, work experience, honors and awards, and co-curricular activities.
+- A resume outlining the educational background, research experience, work experience, honors and awards, and co-curricular activities.

 - An official copy of a TOEFL or IELTS score report (only necessary for applicants for whom English is a second language).

-- Two letters of reference that address the suitability of the candidate.
-At least one letter must be from a professor at the applicant’s current university.
-The second letter may be from a workplace supervisor.
-Both letters must indicate the length of time, extent, and nature of the recommending party's relationship with the applicant.
+- Contact details of two to three references who can address the suitability of the candidate.
+At least one reference must be from a professor at the applicant’s current university.
+The second may be from a workplace supervisor.

 - An academic writing sample, which should be a recent paper written by the applicant for one of his/her university courses.